 Wait… Stop, slow down and think rationally

-When the doctor told you to lose weight, they actually meant you need to improve your body composition i.e. reducing your body fat, increasing your muscle mass and enhancing your fitness (which will improve the insulin sensitivity).
+When the doctor told you to lose weight, they actually meant you need to improve your body composition i.e. reducing your body fat, increasing your muscle mass and enhancing your fitness (which will improve the insulin sensitivity and metabolism).
 For that you need to workout and increase your activity.
-Keep in mind that Not all intense workouts are right for hypothyroid patients.
+Keep in mind that NOT all intense workouts are right for hypothyroid patients.

 Just doing random crash diets that doesn’t focus on your hormonal balance, or take into account your lifestyle, fitness level, routine and genetic make up will only worsen your current condition.

-Eating raw vegetables and salads, with no fats or seasoning will worsen the condition as Sweet potatoes, peanuts, cauliflower, beans, cabbage, turnips, Kale etc when eaten raw have anti nutrients/Goitrogens that affect the absorption of iodine and thus the production of thyroid hormones.
+Eating raw vegetables and salads, with no fats or seasoning will worsen the condition as Sweet potatoes, peanuts, cauliflower, beans, eggs, cabbage, turnips, Kale and other greens when eaten raw have anti nutrients/Goitrogens that affect the absorption of iodine and thus the production of thyroid hormones.
 Intermittent fasting and dry fasting will worsen hypothyroidism in most people.

 Also, the thyroid pill isn’t a miracle.
 It will not help too much, unless you change your lifestyle.